bdusell/rau/README.rst

 recurrent neural network (RNN), long short-term memory (LSTM), and transformer architectures.
 It includes extensible Python APIs and command-line tools for data preprocessing, training, and evaluation.
-It is very easy to get started with the command-line tools quickly if you provide your data as pretokenized (space-separated) plaintext.
+It is very easy to get started with the command-line tools if you provide your data as pretokenized (space-separated) plaintext.

 There are, of course, many excellent implementations of neural network training